bjpop/gurita/README.md

                         specified
   --rows FEATURE        Interpret this feature (column of data) as the rows of
                         the heatmap
-  --columns FEATURE     Interpret this feature (column of data) as the columns
+  --cols FEATURE     Interpret this feature (column of data) as the columns
                         of the heatmap
   --values FEATURE      Interpret this feature (column of data) as the values
                         of the heatmap